phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

 }
 ```

-The first step for both `alloc` and `dealloc` is to call the [`Mutex::lock`] method to get a mutable reference to the wrapped allocator type.
+The first step for both `alloc` and `dealloc` is to call the [`Mutex::lock`] method through the `inner` field to get a mutable reference to the wrapped allocator type.
 The instance remains locked until the end of the method, so that no data race can occur in multithreaded contexts (we will add threading support soon).

 [`Mutex::lock`]: https://docs.rs/spin/0.5.0/spin/struct.Mutex.html#method.lock